MrMisterGabe/Horiseon-Website-Refactoring/README.md

 Changed title to "Main Page - Horiseon" to better indicate what page you are on for when future pages are implemented

-## General Changes

-Added missing "search-engine-optimization" class so link would direct to appropriate section

-Added placeholder link to Horiseon in header so future pages can link back to the main page when implemented

 ## CSS Changes